RajsimmanRavi/Elascale_secure/README.md

 You can deploy Elascale on any OpenStack based infrastructure.
 You just need to edit the following snippet (located on provision_vm.sh) to your platform.
 If you have any problems creating VMs, this snippet could be the issue.
 Make sure the arguments to this command (such as auth-url, sec-groups etc.) work on your platform.

+### Network Monitoring Configuration ###
+There are a couple of things that need to be configured for proper network monitoring:

+* Make sure you build the correct graph in setup_topology.py
+* Make sure the ports are correctly set in the graph
+* Make sure you have the correct MACs and IPs in engine_config.py

+This is not started by default.
+You can start by running get_netstats.py

 ```
 sudo docker-machine create --driver openstack \
     --openstack-auth-url "xxxx" \